How to buy the best vacuum cleaner

 To help you make up your mind, go to our in-depth guide on which vacuum cleaner you should choose?

-Since 2014, all vacuum cleaners made or imported in the EU have to have motors of 1,600 watts or less.
-Once older models that exceed that wattage sell out, shops are unable to replenish their stocks of higher wattage vacuum cleaners.
+Since 2017, all vacuum cleaners made or imported in the EU have to have motors of 900 watts or less and be quieter than 80dB.

 But less power doesn’t necessarily mean less suction – we've uncovered several Best Buy vacuum cleaners with lower wattages that are great at cleaning.